Boots0309/google-homepage/README.md

 # google-homepage
+a mini-project to deconstruct an existing web page and rebuild it.
-this is an excercise from the odin project-
+It is the easy version.